PCF Guideline – Chinese

 Calculating the carbon footprint of products provides the best product-level information for identification, tracking and reducing scope 3 GHG emissions in the industry.

-On November 8 2022, TfS launched an even more robust version of the PCF Guideline covering also Corporate Accounting.
-The full open-source PCF Guideline allows suppliers and companies to calculate PCFs and Corporate Scope 3 Category 1 (Scope 3.1 – purchased goods and services) GHG emissions.
-The updated Guideline will be a vital instrument for working on real and meaningful emission reductions to help decarbonise the entire industry together.
+In 2022, TfS launched the Product Carbon Footprint (PCF) Guideline dedicated to calculating the carbon footprint of chemical materials.
+The Guideline is designed to cover Corporate Accounting and allows suppliers and companies to calculate PCFs and Corporate Scope 3 Category 1 (Scope 3.1 – purchased goods and services) GHG emissions.
+The PCF Guideline is an open-source.
+By using it, suppliers and companies can work together to calculate their carbon footprints and reduce their GHG emissions.
+This will help decarbonise the entire industry together.

-TfS kicked off a pilot of the PCF data-sharing solution, an IT solution using Siemens’ SiGREEN technology, that enables TfS members and suppliers to safely share upstream product carbon footprint.
+TfS kicked off a pilot of the PCF data-sharing solution, an IT solution using Siemens’ SiGreen technology, that enables TfS members and suppliers to safely share upstream product carbon footprint.
 It will make it easier for business to conduct cross-industry comparisons and compile and manage their emissions across all three scopes.
-The pilot is expected to be completed early 2024.
+The pilot is expected to be completed end of Q1 2024.

 TfS members practice what they preach – they are committed to climate action in line with the Paris agreement and GHG emission reduction